 9. Besitos de Coco

-Coconut kisses are a kind of cookie that is said to date back to 1700, when pastries began to be prepared with wheat flour.
+Like most cookies, they’re easy and fun to make.
 All you need is all-purpose wheat flour, brown sugar (panela), eggs, grated coconut, baking soda, water, a bay leaf, butter, cinnamon, cloves, sweet pepper, and guayabita grains.

 11. Huevos Chimbos

-In the Zulian region there is a typical Creole sweet called huevos chimbos, the Zulia adaptation of Spanish moles eggs.
+In the Zulian region you’ll find a typical Creole sweet called huevos chimbos, the local adaptation of Spanish moles eggs.

 13. Chicha Andina

-Although many parts of the country think of this as a drink, it is also considered a dessert because it is mainly consumed after meals.
+Although many parts of the country think of Chicha Andina as a drink, it is sometimes considered a dessert because it is mainly consumed after meals.

-It takes at least 8 days to ferment the pineapple, giving it a strong and intense flavor.
-It is a fairly typical sweet drink in the Andean region of Venezuela.
+It takes at least eight days to ferment the pineapple, which gives it a characteristically intense flavor.

-The consistency of the majarete is smooth, although it compacts once it cools down.
-This sweet does not call for variations or additions; you can’t put whipped cream or a strawberry on top to make it look cute because it just doesn’t suit.
-It is also not worth thickening it with cornstarch or flour, that would make it a custard.
-The ingredients are austere, as is its origin.
+Majarete has a smooth consistency, although it shrinks once it cools down.
+This sweet does not require variations or additions; you can’t put whipped cream or a strawberry on top to make it look cute because it doesn’t look good in photos.
+It is also not worth thickening it with cornstarch or flour to make it custard.

 The base of this sweet is puff pastry, a dough of flour and butter (margarine or lard) made by layering many thin sheets.

-The palmerita is a French specialty (in French, palmier).
+The palmerita was originally a French specialty (in French, palmier).
 Palmeritas are usually around 2-4 centimeters thick and have a specific heart shape.